HL7/davinci-dtr/input/pagecontent/formal_specification.md

 > All DTR applications SHALL support rendering according to the extensions supported in the DTR Questionnaire profile as well as executing all CQL found within Questionnaire extensions.
 Payers SHALL craft their Questionnaires such that they include CQL that attempts to pre-populate QuestionnaireResponse answers where such population can be accomplished using discrete data returned by EHR FHIR APIs that are required as part of current regulation (including simple calculations there-on - e.g. age from birthdate).
 Translation between standard codes SHOULD be supported where possible.
 >
-> For example, CQL and FHIR Questionnaires SHALL be required even when DTR is implemented within a native EHR application as opposed to a SMART on FHIR application.
+> For example, CQL and FHIR Questionnaires SHALL be required even when DTR is implemented within a DTR Native App as opposed to a DTR SMART App.

 ---------------------
 ### Value Set and Code System Guidance